orientechnologies/orientdb-docs/ETL-Introduction.md

 EXTRACTOR => TRANSFORMERS[] => LOADER
 ```

 For example, consider the process for a CSV file.
-Using the ETL module, OrientDB loads the file, applies whatever changes it needs, then stores the reocrd as a document into the current OrientDB database.
+Using the ETL module, OrientDB loads the file, applies whatever changes it needs, then stores the record as a document into the current OrientDB database.

 ```
 +-----------+-----------------------+-----------+